Obama tells Congress he plans to remove Cuba from terrorism list

 The two countries have made headway toward an agreement on embassies.
 A U.S. official expressed optimism but added, "We're still not quite there yet."
 Among the unresolved issues is a U.S. demand for freedom of movement for its diplomats.

-Cuba's human rights record still draws criticism from Washington, and Havana has shown little if any sign of political opening in the one-party system.
+Cuba's human rights record still draws criticism from Washington, and Havana has shown little if any sign of political reform.

 “We will continue to have differences with the Cuban government," the White House said.